MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-operational-procedures.md

 # Operational procedures for mission-critical workloads on Azure

 Reliable and effective operations must be based on the principles of *automation wherever possible* and *configuration as code*.
 This approach requires a substantial engineering investment in DevOps processes.
 Automated pipelines are used to deploy application and infrastructure code artifacts.
-The benefits include consistent and accurate operational outcomes with minimal manual operational procedures.
+The benefits of this approach include consistent and accurate operational outcomes with minimal manual operational procedures.

 This design area explores how to implement effective and consistent operational procedures.